 If you skipped out on Saturday's Miami-Virginia Tech game because ... well, because it was two already beaten ACC teams and because ABC probably wasn't showing it in your area, then you missed one of the season's most thrilling games to date, highlighted by a pair of monstrous individual performances.

 A week after failing to lead his team to even a touchdown against Clemson, Hokies quarterback Logan Thomas finally showed what the hype was all about.
 The sophomore was a masterful 23-of-25 for 310 yards, three touchdowns and no picks, with the two incompletions coming on a drop and a desperate flip under pressure.
 But his biggest play came with his feet.
-Facing fourth-and-one with 56 seconds left, down 35-31, Thomas faked a handoff to David Wilson, then shot straight up the middle untouched for
+Facing fourth-and-one with 56 seconds left, down 35-31, Thomas faked a handoff to David Wilson, then shot straight up the middle untouched for a game-winning 19-yard touchdown run.

 "I stepped through the hole and there was nothing there," Thomas said afterward.